A possibility-theoretic solution to Basu's Bayesian--frequentist via media: Conclusion

 \section{Conclusion}

-In this paper, I revisited the potential of achieving what Basu referred to as the {\em via media} between the frequentist and Bayesian poles.
+In this paper, I revisited the {\em possibility} of achieving a middle-ground between Basu's Bayesian and frequentist poles.
 Resolving this open question would go a long way towards pinpointing statisticians' contribution and securing our seat at the data science table.
 While Fisher's efforts fell short, my claim is that there's still hope.
 The key new observation, as I described in Section~\ref{S:likelihood}, is that likelihood (model + data) is insufficient to reliably support probabilistic inference.
 This helps to justify consideration of other non-traditional modes of uncertainty quantification.
 Furthermore, I've argued (here and elsewhere) that likelihod can reliably support possibilistic inference, and I've offered a framework in which this can be carried out.
 There's still some work to be done, but I think almost all of the relevant details have been worked out in \citet{martin.partial2}.
-If this isn't the {\em via media} that Fisher and others have been looking for, then I hope that the reader will reach out to me directly and let me know what I'm missing.
+If I'm wrong and this isn't the {\em via media} that Fisher and others have been looking for, then I urge the reader to reach out and let me know what I'm missing.

 For further developments, I'm very excited about the potential for incorporating partial prior information into the possibilistic IM, like I mentioned briefly in Section~\ref{S:new}.
-A practically important and challenging problem that tends to get overlooked is marginal inference in the presence of nuisance parameters; this was a favorite topic of Basu's.
-The possibility-theoretic framework I'm working in offers a straightforward marginalization procedure that preserves the validity property; this is via the {\em extension principle} of \citet{zadeh1975a}.
+A practically important and challenging problem---another favorite of Basu's \citep[e.g.,][]{basu1977, basu1978}---that tends to get overlooked is marginal inference in the presence of nuisance parameters.
+The possibility-theoretic framework offers a straightforward marginalization procedure that preserves validity; this is via the {\em extension principle} of \citet{zadeh1975a}.
 The downside is that this straightforward marginalization tends to be inefficient.
 To avoid this loss of efficiency, some form of dimension reduction is needed.
-The general profiling strategy I proposed in \citet[][Sec.~7]{martin.partial2} seems promising, but I've since realized that, in some examples, more efficient marginal inference is possible.
-I don't know what distinguishes the problems where the profiling strategy is right from those where a different approach is right.
-I'm hopeful that there are still more insights to be gleaned from Basu on this important question.
+The general profiling strategy I proposed in \citet[][Sec.~7]{martin.partial2} seems promising, but I've since realized that, in certain cases, more efficient marginal inference can be achieved using other strategies besides profiling.
+So there are still more insights to be gleaned from Basu on this important question, and I'll report on these details elsewhere.